MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgUserOnenoteNotebook.md

 Retrieve the properties and relationships of a notebook object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserOnenoteNotebook](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaUserOnenoteNotebook?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)